Six previous Seahawks teams also started 3-0: Here’s what happened to them

 Dennis Erickson entered his fourth year as Seattle’s head coach with lots of questions about his future.
 It looked promising when the Seahawks won their first three games by a combined 95-28.

-But the Seahawks then lost six of their next eight games, and any hope of a playoff berth — and saving Erickson’s job — evaporated with the infamous late-season loss to the Jets on Vinnie Testaverde’s phantom touchdown.
+But the Seahawks then lost six of their next eight games, and any hope of a playoff berth — and saving Erickson’s job — evaporated with the infamous late-season defeat against the Jets on Vinny Testaverde’s phantom touchdown.
 Seattle finished 8-8 and Erickson was fired, replaced by Mike Holmgren.

 2003